What Are the Different Types of Denim?

 FAQ

-Is selvedge always better?
+Is selvedge denim always better?

 Does stretch denim wear out faster?